Thanks for printing! Don't forget to come back to Healthcare Compliance Pros for fresh articles!

 Our new COVID-19 Toolkit includes:

-WE WILL HOST A WEEKLY WEBINAR ON TUESDAYS AT 11AM DURING THE COVID-19 CRISIS TO KEEP YOU ALL INFORMED
+WE WILL HOST A BI-MONTHLY WEBINAR TUESDAYS AT 11AM DURING THE COVID-19 CRISIS TO KEEP YOU ALL INFORMED.
+Our next webinar will be held on June 2, 2020.

 Q: Can we do both Skype type of tele-visits as well as the phone right now?